coderefinery/csvwrangler/README.rst

         $ tox

-This will run code style tests
+This will run code style tests and unit tests against chosen Python versions (2.7 and 3.5, see tox.ini).